Looking for the best anime series to stream right now? You’re in the right place.

 First aired: 1998 | Episodes: 1,189

-Where to watch it: Netflix (3/7 seasons only)
+Where to watch it: Netflix, Prime Video

 If you’ve never watched Pokémon before, you may not want to binge-watch the whole thing from the beginning.
 But watching it is you should do, and not just for nostalgic reasons.
 The Pokémon anime didn’t just take the world by storm by being a clever marketing tool for a video game series, it’s genuinely wholesome entertainment.
 It defined a whole genre of shows, all centred around young protagonists making fantastic friends, helping out where they can and of course duking it out in Pokémon tournaments.